SadiqMohammedIsmail/Project-on-Domestic-Consumption-/README.md

 * Integrated multi-tier slicers to allow users to filter down seamlessly by Group Name, Financial Year, or specific consumer goods.

 ---

-🖼 Dashboard Screenshots

-Macro Consumption Overview

----

-📖 How to Open and Explore
+ How to Open and Explore

 Reviewing the Report:
-* Open the �Project Documentation� file to read the full formatted summary.
+* Open the ‘Project Documentation’ file to read the full formatted report.

-Interacting with the Live Dashboard:
-1. Download and install the free Power BI Desktop application.
-2. Clone or download this repository to your local machine.
-3. Navigate to the `Dashboard/` folder and open `Dashboard.pbix`.
-4. Use canvas slicers and filter panes to slice through different financial years or toggle between product groups.